 You may have heard the phrase “calories in versus calories out” when it comes to losing weight.
 It is true that calories do count for losing weight.
 The idea of counting calories started around the turn of the 20th century with the invention of a machine that helped measure calories or energy in food.

 If we could measure calories, then it must be useful to be able to count them.
 This belief has stuck with us for the last 100 years and has spurred the idea that you must eat fewer calories in order to lose weight.

 Creating a calorie deficit is meant to force your body to look for calories elsewhere, hopefully in your fat stores, which will eventually lead to weight loss.
 It has been traditionally believed that you need to be in a deficit of 3,500 calories to lose one pound.

-Most health professionals recommend a calorie deficit of 500 calories per day over the course of a week to achieve a pound of weight loss per week.
+Most health professionals recommend a calorie deficit of 500 calories per day over a week to achieve a pound of weight loss per week.
 But, as many of us who have tried these calorie-controlled diets know, every calorie is not created equal.

-After a few months of improving your diet, if you are still not getting the results you want, then you may want to consider counting calories to see if you are eating more than you think.
-There are many smartphone applications that help make calorie counting easier.
+If you are still not getting the results you want after a few months of improving your diet, you may want to consider counting calories to see if you are eating more than you think.
+Many mobile applications that help make calorie counting easier.
 Just make sure to actually measure your food before you consume it so you can begin to learn what a real portion looks like and get an accurate perspective.